|1 prior science course||

 textbook -- Discovering the Universe Freeman publishing

-Few things inspire people as much as a star filled night sky.
+Few things inspire people as much as a star-filled night sky.
 Humbling questions about our beginnings, our purpose and our fate race across our minds as we literally glance at infinity.
-This course provides the learner with the opportunity to gain more knowledge on the very structure of nature itself.
+This course provides the learner with the opportunity to gain more knowledge about the very structure of nature itself.
 As this knowledge is gained, the learner will increase their appreciation of the sky and all the treasures to be found there.
-Once this appreciation is instilled, the learner will be able to continued a lifelong journey through the heavens.
+Once this appreciation is instilled, the learner will be able to continue a lifelong journey through the heavens.

 OUTCOMES and COURSE OBJECTIVES:

 1. The learner will be able to understand and use the scientific method in solving problems.

 2. The learner will be able to see the connections between the earth and the other planets.

 3. The learner will be able to understand the basics of stellar evolution.

 4. The learner will be able to understand and the interaction of forces and their play in the construction of the universe.